You’ll find more press releases by clicking on the link to the Shuttles&Co logbook (in German).

-A new qualitative aspect of the ‘Shuttles&Co’ project is the use of a new generation of vehicles, whose improved technology is being trialled in real-world use.
-Over the course of testing in recent months, the new vehicles from EasyMile have familiarised themselves with the challenging routes, including a roundabout, junctions, cobblestone surfaces, and narrow roads.
+A new qualitative aspect of the ‘Shuttles&Co’ project was the use of a new generation of vehicles, whose improved technology was being trialled under real conditions.
+Over the course of the testing, the new vehicles from EasyMile familiarised themselves with the challenging routes, including a roundabout, junctions, cobblestone surfaces, and narrow roads.

-The new circular route (328B) runs along Medebacher Weg, Brunowstraße, Eisenhammerweg, Schlieperstraße, and Treskowstraße.
-The electric shuttles will also again serve the ‘See-Meile’ route (now route 328A), trialled back in 2019, from Alt-Tegel underground station towards Greenwichpromenade.
+The new circular route (328B) ran along Medebacher Weg, Brunowstraße, Eisenhammerweg, Schlieperstraße, and Treskowstraße.
+The electric shuttles also again served the ‘See-Meile’ route (now route 328A), trialled back in 2019, from Alt-Tegel underground station towards Greenwichpromenade.

-Passenger services with the highly automated shuttles are made possible by a research project led by the Berlin Senate Department for the Environment, Urban Mobility, Consumer Protection, and Climate Action, which is being run together with the BVG, the Berlin Agency for Electromobility (eMO), and further partners.
-The project has received funding of 9.8 million euros for the period from 2020 to mid-2022 from the Federal Ministry of Transport and Digital Infrastructure (BMDV).
-It is supported by Reinickendorf council and the Berlin-Tegel fire service, which is providing parking spaces for the shuttles on its premises.
+Passenger services with the highly automated shuttles were made possible by a research project led by the Berlin Senate Department for the Environment, Mobility, Consumer Protection, and Climate Action, which was run together with BVG, the Berlin Agency for Electromobility (eMO), and further partners.
+The project had received funding of 9.8 million euros for the period from 2020 to mid-2022 from the Federal Ministry of Transportation and Digital Infrastructure (BMDV).
+It was supported by the District of Reinickendorf and the Berlin-Tegel fire department, which provided parking lots for the shuttles on its premises.

-Operations will again be run by the BVG, which in 2019 successfully completed a five-month test of a self-driving shuttle from EasyMile together with eMO, the Senate Department for Economics, Energy, and Public Enterprises, the Senate Department for the Environment, Transport, and Climate Protection, EasyMile, and ioki – the project known as the ‘See-Meile’.
-As then, BVG attendants will again be on board to stop the bus in the event of an emergency and help it bypass any obstacles.
+Operations were run by the BVG, which successfully completed a five-month test of a self-driving shuttle from EasyMile together with eMO, the Senate Department for Economics, Energy, and Public Enterprises, the Senate Department for the Environment, Mobility, Consumer Protection, and Climate Action, EasyMile, and ioki in 2019.
+Just like during the ‘See-Meile’ project, BVG attendants were again on board to stop the bus in the event of an emergency and help it bypass any obstacles.

 Ingmar Streese, State Secretary for Transport: ‘The recently published citizens’ report on the shuttle project clearly shows that autonomous vehicles are attracting a great deal of interest.
 Respondents see these vehicles as a valuable addition to the “mobility transition,” and were in favour of them being used in the public transport network if they create true added value in terms of safety, the environment, and urban compatibility.
 Right now, we’re going to see how this can be done.’